 Remember our sample above with the CRM software?

-We searched for “how to choose a CRM software” and chose the search engine result for the article.
+We searched for “how to choose a CRM software” and chose the article’s search engine result.
 Once we got to that article, we saw a call-to-action related to the same topic.
 This call-to-action is something that the company put in place to provide you (the visitor in this scenario) with more information and encourage you to give them your information.

 Once you clicked on that call-to-action, you went to a landing page with a form.
-Once you filled out the form, that information was entered into their database so they could continue their lead nurturing and hopefully turn you into a customer.
+Once you filled out the form, that information was entered into their database to continue their lead nurturing and hopefully turn you into a customer.

 Convert Phase Tactics: